joaodgv/orca/README.md

 - [ ] Update code to work with more than 1 table

 ## State of the program
-Right now orca is only available as a console application and is able to track PokerStars or 888poker statistics.
+Right now orca is only available as a console application and is able to track 888poker statistics, with pokerstars being partly implemented.
 It also only tracks 10 playing statistics but in the future it will also track BB/100 and ROI.